-Adjusted Operating Income in North America increased by \$9.6 million to \$34.2 million for the fourth quarter of 2015 from \$24.6 million for the fourth quarter of 2014.
-Adjusted Operating Income in North America was positively impacted by:
+Adjusted Operating Income in North America increased by \$1.6 million to \$35.8 million for the fourth quarter of 2016 from \$34.2 million for the fourth quarter of 2015 despite lower year-over-year sales.
+Adjusted Operating Income in North America was positively impacted by productivity and efficiency improvements at certain operating facilities; partially offset by operational inefficiencies and other costs at certain other facilities and general sales mix including lower production volumes on certain programs.